 If you are having a lengthy conversation with someone, chances are you’ll need to clarify something they’ve said.

-Before assuming it’s you or your English, ask a clarifying question and confirm your understanding to bring the focus of the conversation back to the most important topics.
+Ask a clarifying question and confirm your understanding to bring the focus of the conversation back to the most important topics.

 Clarify What You Heard by Asking for Repetition

-If you feel like you missed a key word or phrase during an explanation, or you would like the other person to repeat himself, there are a number of questions you can ask in order to clarify what you heard.
+If you feel like you missed a key word or phrase during an explanation, or you would like the other person to repeat themselves, there are a number of questions you can ask in order to clarify what you heard.

 Keep in mind that many of these questions use an introductory phrase like “Would you mind…?” or “Could I ask you…?” or “Could you…?” in order to make the question a little more polite.